Llanrhos: History

 Until the 19th century, the name Eglwysrhos was used interchangeably with Llanrhos, but seemed to fall out of favour with time.
 From the 19th century Eglwysrhos was predominately used to describe the wider parish, and Llanrhos the village inside its boundaries.

-The parish of Eglwysrhos was almost entirely rural until the 19th century when urban development began to be built, including at Deganwy, Craig-y-Don and Penrhyn Bay.
-As urban areas were developed within the parish, new administrative structures were set up to manage them.
+An area in the south-west of the parish including Deganwy was included within the ancient borough boundaries of Conwy.
+As more urban areas developed within the parish, new administrative structures were set up to manage them.
 In 1854 an area on the northern edge of the parish was included within the Llandudno Improvement Commissioners District.
-In 1877 an area in the south-west of the parish covering Llanrhos village itself, Deganwy and the settlement of Llandudno Junction, was incorporated into the municipal borough of Conwy.

 When elected parish and district councils were established under the Local Government Act 1894, parishes were no longer permitted to straddle district boundaries.
 The old parish of Eglwysrhos was therefore split into three civil parishes: